 OECD Guidelines for Multinational Enterprises and the

-ILO Tripartite Declaration of Principles concerning Multinational Enterprises and Social Policy (MNE Declaration), and incentivizes initiatives for their further implementation.
+ILO Tripartite Declaration of Principles concerning Multinational Enterprises and Social Policy (MNE Declaration), and seeks to incentivize initiatives for their further implementation.

 The Fourth Regional Consultation on Business and Human Rights – “Looking ahead: Actions to Foster Responsible Business Conduct” is due to be held on

 3-4 September 2019 in Santiago de Chile.
 The event is organized by the

 Office for South America of the United Nations High Commissioner for Human Rights (OHCHR) and